About Tony Juniper

 Tony Juniper is a campaigner, writer, sustainability adviser and a well-known British environmentalist.
 For more than 25 years he has worked for change toward a more sustainable society at local, national and international levels.
 From providing ecology and conservation experiences for primary school children, making the case for new recycling laws, to orchestrating international campaigns for action on rainforests and climate change, his work has sought change at many levels.

-Juniper presently works as a Special Adviser to the Prince of Wales’s International Sustainability Unit, having previously worked (2008-2010) as a Special Advisor with the Prince’s Rainforests Project.
+Juniper works as a Special Adviser to the Prince of Wales’s International Sustainability Unit, having previously worked (2008-2010) as a Special Advisor with the Prince’s Rainforests Project.
 He is a Fellow with the University of Cambridge Institute for Sustainability Leadership (CISL), working as a member of the teaching faculty and contributing to several programmes including The Prince Of Wales's Business and Sustainability Programme.
 He is also a founder of The Robertsbridge Group, which provides advice to major companies on how best to meet ambitious sustainability goals.
-In November 2012 he was named as the first President of the Society for the Environment.
+In 2015 he was declared President of The Wildlife Trusts.

 Tony Juniper believes that political change is necessary in making the transition to a more sustainable society and was the candidate for the Green Party in the Cambridge constituency at the 2010 General Election.
 The campaign nearly tripled the Green vote in Cambridge and gained the third best Green result out of 325 constituencies where a Green candidate stood.